 The FAA does not concur with the commenter's request to provide more specific visual cues.
 The FAA finds that the value of visual cues has been substantiated during in-service experience.
 Additionally, the FAA finds that the combined use of the generic cues provided and the effect of the final rules in increasing the awareness of pilots concerning the hazard of operating outside of the certification icing envelope will provide an acceptable level of safety.
 Although all of the cues may not be exhibited on a particular model, the FAA considers that at least some of the cues will be exhibited on all of the models affected by this AD.
-For example, some airplanes may not have side window cues in freezing drizzle, but would exhibit other cues, (such as accumulation of ice aft of the protected area) under those conditions.
-Other than the previously discussed removal of a visual cue that referenced ice on the propeller spinners, the FAA considers that no other changes regarding visual cues are necessary to the final rule.
-However, for those operators that elect to identify airplanespecific visual cures, the FAA would consider a request for approval of an alternative method of compliance, in accordance with the provisions of this AD.
+For example, some airplanes may not have side window cues in freezing drizzle, but would exhibit other cues (such as accumulation of ice aft of the protected area) under those conditions.
+For these reasons, the FAA considers that no changes regarding visual cues are necessary in the final rule.
+However, for those operators that elect to identify airplane-specific visual cues, the FAA would consider a request for approval of an alternative method of compliance, in accordance with the provisions of this AD.